yarax/stress/README.md

 ### Configuration

-Nnb uses [https://github.com/lorenwest/node-config] for configuration, so you can create your own config files.
+Stress uses https://github.com/lorenwest/node-config for configuration, so you can create your own config files.
-Default config file: config/default.json
+Default one is: config/default.json

 * workersNum - number of spawning processes (1 recommended)
 * concurrency - concurrency for nnb (depends on your ulimit -n value)